ChrisWhealy/DistributedSystemNotes/Lecture 15.md

 Proposer <code>P<sub>2</sub></code> is now left hanging.

 It sent out `prepare` messages to all the acceptors but has only heard back from a minority of them.
 The rest have simply not answered, and given the way asynchronous communication works, <code>P<sub>2</sub></code> cannot know ***why*** it has not heard back from the other acceptors.
-They could have crashed, or they might be running slowly, or, as it turns out, the other acceptors have already agreed to have <code>P<sub>1</sub></code>'s babies...
+They could have crashed, or they might be running slowly, or, as it turns out, the other acceptors have already agreed to <code>P<sub>1</sub></code>'s proposal and are now having his babies...

 So, all <code>P<sub>2</sub></code> can do is wait for its timeout period, and if it doesn't hear back within that time, it concludes that proposal number `4` was a bad idea and tries again.
 This time, <code>P<sub>2</sub></code> shows up in a faster car (proposal number `6`).